EECS150/asic_labs_fa21/lab1/spec.md

 Makefiles are a simple way to string together a bunch of different shell tasks in an intelligent manner.
 This allows someone to automate tasks and easily save time when doing repetitive tasks since make targets allow for only files that have changed to need to be updated.
-Please read through the following tutorial here: http://www.cs.colby.edu/maxwell/courses/tutorials/ maketutor/ (Optional) Further documentation on make can be found here: http://www.gnu. org/software/make/manual/make.html
+Please read through the following tutorial here: http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/ (Optional).
+Further documentation on make can be found here: http://www.gnu.org/software/make/manual/make.html

 Let’s look at a simple makefile to explain a few things about how they work - this is not meant to be anything more than a very brief overview of what a makefile is and how it works.
 If you look at